Robert-Ulloa/ByteWriter/README.md

 This project includes code from the starter code by © 2024 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.
 I modified and improved it to make the app fully functional as a PWA.

 Special thanks to ChatGPT, which helped explore better code options and troubleshoot errors.
+As well I took the miniproject of the week as a reference for this Activity.